Davon Russell – President

-Katie joined WHEDco in 2005.
-She currently supervises a staff of 65, including teaching artists and high school employees, to ensure the highest level of youth programming at PS/MS 218.
-Previously at WHEDco, she was Director of the Teen Program and mentor of the first cohort of Project STEP students.
+Katie joined WHEDco in 2005 and currently supervises a staff of 65, including teaching artists and high school employees, to ensure the highest level of youth programming across WHEDco’s three partner schools.
+Previously at WHEDco, she was Director of the Teen Program and mentor to the first cohort of Project STEP students.
 Prior to joining WHEDco, Katie taught at Columbia University’s Double Discovery Center, a program for low-income students in New York City, and at New Smyrna Beach High School in Florida, where she received the New Teacher of the Year Award in 2003.
 Katie holds a BA in History from the University of Florida.

-Nicole Lavan – Director of Research, Policy and Evaluation
+Nicole Lavan – Senior Director of Research, Policy and Evaluation

-Nicole joined WHEDco in 2012.
-She has over ten years of experience in policy research and evaluation.
+Nicole joined WHEDco in 2012 and maintains more than 10 years of experience in policy research and evaluation.
 Nicole leads WHEDco’s efforts to investigate the impact of WHEDco’s programs, designs and conducts research projects, manages data resources, and works to expand WHEDco’s voice on policy issues.
-Previously, Nicole was the Director of Research and Evaluation at Nontraditional Employment for Women and the Senior Policy Analyst for Child Welfare and Workforce Development at the Federation of Protestant Welfare Agencies.
+Previously, Nicole was the Director of Research and Evaluation at Nontraditional Employment for Women, and the Senior Policy Analyst for Child Welfare and Workforce Development at the Federation of Protestant Welfare Agencies.
 Nicole holds a PhD in Public Policy from the University of Massachusetts in Boston.

 Elena Martinez – Co-Artistic Director of the Bronx Music Heritage Center